 - the messaging isn’t clear or aligned

-- not enough time was spent in the pre-launch period growing an interest list.
+- not enough time was spent in the pre-launch period growing an interest list

-What’s the purpose of a Pre-Launch Campaign?
+What’s the Purpose of a Pre-Launch Campaign?

 The purpose of a pre-launch campaign is to create an email list segment full of leads who’ve said that they’re interested in the topic of what you’re about to offer.
 Your conversion rates are always going to be better if you’re selling to an audience who you’ve pre-validated with your content rather than one who barely remembers why they signed up for your list in the first place.

-The call-to-action?
-If you have THIS PROBLEM, sign up for THIS FREEBIE or
+- If you have THIS PROBLEM, sign up for THIS FREEBIE or

 By signing up for the freebie, they’re basically letting you know that they’re interested in the offer – they’re a pre-validated lead.